ZeNx98/FireDoc/README.md

 ## License

-This project is licensed under the terms in the [LICENSE](./LICENSE) file.
+This project is licensed under MIT License in the [LICENSE](./LICENSE) file.

 FireDoc uses **Mozilla PDF.js** which is licensed under Apache 2.0.
 See `pdfjs/LICENSE` for details.